Discounts, tax breaks and bonuses: How governments and employers are incentivizing coronavirus vaccination

 Discounts

-Dubai, the glitzy commercial and tourism hub of the United Arab Emirates, has recorded a spike in cases after months of business as almost-usual.
+Dubai, the glitzy commercial and tourism hub of the United Arab Emirates, has recorded a spike in cases after months of business as almost usual.
 The city reopened to travelers in the summer, saying that it could not afford to keep shut its tourism and hospitality-dependent economy.
-That gamble left low-paid laborers, many of whom are migrant workers from South Asia, especially vulnerable to the pandemic.
+That gamble left low-paid laborers, many who are migrant workers from South Asia, especially vulnerable to the pandemic.
 In recent weeks, business has again dwindled.

 But the wealthy city has been able to procure coronavirus vaccines, which it began to offer to its 3 million citizens and residents free in December.
-Dubai is offering doses of two vaccines — the Chinese-developed Sinopharm and Pfizer-BioNTech versions — first to people older than 60 or with chronic health conditions.
+Dubai is offering doses of two vaccines — the Chinese-developed Sinopharm and Pfizer-BioNTech — first to people older than 60 or with chronic health conditions.
 The city has seen some vaccine tourism: In mid-January, a famous singer and his son received their shots in Dubai after holding a large New Year’s concert, prompting public backlash.

 Businesses see inoculation as the path back to tourism.
-One chain of restaurants, run by Gate’s Hospitality, has an offer it’s hoping will incentivize vaccination and attract customers: a discount of 10 percent for diners who can show proof they’ve had the first dose, and 20 percent off for both doses.
+One chain of restaurants, run by Gates Hospitality, has an offer it’s hoping will incentivize vaccination and attract customers: a discount of 10 percent for diners who can show proof they’ve had the first dose, and 20 percent off for both doses.

 “The initiative is really to create awareness,” the group’s chief executive and founder, Naim Maadad, told NBC News in January.